Nisar is immature, needs to be dealt with like a child: Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAJANPUR/BAHAWALPUR: Punjab Chief Minister Shahbaz Sharif on Wednesday said disgruntled PML-N leader Chaudhry Nisar was previously former prime minister Nawaz Sharif’s friend, not his.
+RAJANPUR/BAHAWALPUR: Punjab Chief Minister Shahbaz Sharif on Wednesday said disgruntled PML-N leader Ch Nisar was previously former prime minister Nawaz Sharif’s friend, not his.

 Later in the day, Shahbaz reached Bahawalpur where he inaugurated the University of Veterinary and Animal Sciences costing Rs 2.94 billion, Cardiac Centre at Bahawal Victoria Hospital (BVH), E-Khidmat Markaz and Drug Testing Laboratory.